foxnewsnetwork/tracago/README.md

 >Preference pages
 Friday Jan 10
 1. Spend all day debugging and developing the position linked list swap feature, but at least decided to just fuck it
+2. Put in ability edit position in steps edit and update

 Thursday Jan 9
 1. Document destroy complete